AlexPavlou/MyDotfiles/README.md

 - Most of the patches that came with Luke Smith's build like vanitygaps and the many many layouts
 - notitle
 - underline tags
-- status3d
+- status2d

 ### Requirements

 - imlib2
-- any font patched with nerd font symbols
+- any font patched with nerd font symbols, only reason I use a nerd font is for the arch logo and the cooler retro cpu character.
+You can get away with font-awesome
 - the bar needs xsetroot
 - other scripts could need acpi etc
 - movie script needs 2 programs for downloading the movie and the subtitle (if asked to)